 particularly among older users who smoke.

 Because many breast tumors may have their growth stimulated by estrogen, it is reasonable to think that estrogen-containing contraceptives might increase the risk of breast cancer.
 Several large case-control studies have shown there is no increase in the risk of breast cancer among current and former users of combined contraceptives, however these studies focused on older women.
-There is some evidence of an increased risk of breast cancer among young oral contraceptive users compared to young non-users.
+There is evidence of an increased risk of breast cancer among young hormonal contraceptive users compared to young non-users.
 It is important to keep in mind that the number of young women who get breast cancer is very, very lowómost breast cancers are diagnosed in post-menopausal women.

 The major benefit of hormonal contraceptives is reliable, reversible contraception.
 Hormonal contraceptives are the most effective methods of reversible contraception available to woman, being 97-99% effective if used properly.
 Furthermore, there are a number of non-contraceptive benefits associated with hormonal contraceptives.